thesandboxgame/sandbox-smart-contracts/packages/marketplace/README.md

- LibPart | Library for the parts receiving fees or royalties LibRoyalties2981 | Library for constants and functions related to ERC2891 LibDeal | Define the structure that represents the data of each side of a deal (tokens, payouts) LibFeeSide | Helps defining which side of the exchange is paying the fee
+ LibPart | Library for the parts receiving fees or royalties LibRoyalties2981 | Library for constants and functions related to ERC2891 LibDeal | Define the structure that represents the data of each side of a deal (tokens, payouts) LibFeeSide | Helps defining which side of the exchange is paying for the fees

 ## Running the project locally